 - 1. Understanding of professional behaviors, engineering and professional ethics - 2.
 Sharing the responsibilities and recognition of the need for and an ability to engage in life-long learning - 3.
-Role of IE practices in solving real world problems - 4.
+Role of IE/MANE practices in solving real world problems - 4.
+Understanding and incorporating human behavior, capabilities and wellbeing in designing safe work system environment - 5.
+Importance of environmental sensitivity and human factors in assessment of alternative designs - 6.
+Understanding of global, environmental, and social impacts of engineering solutions - 7.
 Importance of adhering to work schedules in real world